 Typical applications of RNNs are: image captioning, that turns an image into a sequence of words ("sequence output"); sentence classification, that turns a sequence of words into a category ("sequence input"); and sentence translation (sequence input and sequence output).
 The innovation in RNNs is a hidden layer that connects two points in time.
 In the traditional feed-forward structure, each layer of a neural network feeds into the next layer.
 In RNNs there is a hidden layer that feeds not only into the next layer but also into itself at the next time step.
 This recursion or cycle adds a model of time to traditional backpropagation, and is therefore known as "backpropagation through time".

 Neural networks were being designed to solve one specific problem at a time, but in 1990 Robert Jacobs at the University of Massachusetts introduced the "mixture-of-experts" architecture that trains different neural networks simultaneously and let them compete to learn, with the result that different networks end up learning different functions ("Task Decomposition Through Competition in a Modular Connectionist Architecture", 1990).
-Similarly, Tom Mitchell's student Rich Caruana at Carnegie Mellon University showed that multiple neural networks learning tasks in parallel could benefit from sharing what they learned ("Multitask Learning, a Knowledge-based Source of Inductive Bias", 1993).
-This would also be shown by Ronan Collobert's and Jason Weston's unified architecture for natural language processing of 2008 and in 2015 by Vijay Pandey's group at Stanford with a multitask network for drug discovery whose accuracy improved as additional tasks and data were added ("Massively Multitask Networks for Drug Discovery", 2015).
+Similarly, Tom Mitchell's student Rich Caruana at Carnegie Mellon University showed that multiple neural networks learning tasks in parallel could benefit from sharing what they learned: it might be easier to learn several tasks at the same time than to learn them separately ("Multitask Learning, a Knowledge-based Source of Inductive Bias", 1993).
+This would also be shown by Ronan Collobert's and Jason Weston's unified architecture for natural language processing of 2008.

 A general problem of neural networks with many layers ("deep" neural networks), and of RNNs in particular, is the "vanishing gradient", already described in 1991 by Josef "Sepp" Hochreiter at the Technical University of Munich